Doug Karsch: Radio

 He is the co-host of Karsch & Anderson (formerly the Big Show), a radio talk show heard weekdays on WXYT-FM "97.1 The Ticket" in Detroit, Michigan.

 Doug also hosted The Brady Hoke Radio Show, a weekly syndicated Michigan Wolverines football discussion program, along with Jim Brandstatter, and varying assistant coaches and players which airs live on Thursdays during the college football season.

 He is also the sideline reporter during Michigan football games.

 In April 2014 Karsch was said to be among the finalists for the University of Michigan Football play by play radio position.
 The position was, in the end, awarded to Dan Dierdorf, who played football for Michigan and in the NFL, as well as having done color commentary for NFL games on ABC and CBS.

-Starting in the fall of 2022 Karsch along with former Michigan football player Jon Jansen will be the new voices of Michigan Football.
+Beginning in the fall of 2022, Karsch and former Michigan football player Jon Jansen assumed the roles of the new broadcast voices for Michigan Football.